captaincoordinates/fastapi-websocket-sync/README.md

-# Template FastAPI API
+# FastAPI Websocket Sync

-This is a basic starter for FastAPI.
-It includes a common CORS configuration and request context log middleware, which includes a unique request ID with all log output.

-**Note**: If you require DB support check the `db_integration` branch

-Exposes a single, simple endpoint at /
+Prototyping cross-process websocket communication in FastAPI.

+FastAPI running in Gunicorn or Uvicorn often runs with more than one worker process.
+When an API works exclusively with stateless, atomic request / response exchanges this is not a problem and it is fine for any number of processes to run in isolation.
+Each request issued by a client could be serviced by a different worker process transparently without a problem.

+A websocket is a persistent connection between the client and API.
+Any communication over the websocket is managed by the worker process that first established the connection.
+If logic within the API wants to broadcast a message to websocket clients it is constrained by its worker process and only able to send messages to the clients whose connection the process is managing.
+This results in some clients not receiving some messages.

+The goal of this repo is to demonstrate a mechanism to push messages to all websocket clients across all worker processes.
+The plan is to use [FastAPI Events](https://github.com/melvinkcx/fastapi-events/) to dispatch messages - from the worker process that needs to communicate with all websocket clients - to a queueing mechanism hosted by the API container such as ZeroMQ or RabbitMQ.
+All worker processes will listen for messaegs in that queue.
+If PID 1 dispatches a message to ZeroMQ via FastAPI Events then PIDs 1, 2, and 3 should receive that message and push to their websocket clients.

+This prototype aims to support cross-process communication within a single container, but the same technique could be used with an external queueing mechanism, such as AWS SQS, to communicate across multiple containers.
+The goal of this prototype is to eventually demonstrate this configuration, but initially it is only concerned with the single container scenario.

+This repo also demonstrates Pydantic to TypeScript type conversion, which ensures client TypeScript logic references the same types as server Python logic.

 Assumes Python 3.9+.
 Older versions may be compatible but some features require a minimum of 3.8.

+**A virtual environment supporting Python 3.9+ and node 14 is recommended as `make init` installs Python modules and NPM dependencies that may conflict with existing dependencies.
+Node 16 has been observed to cause problems with the Angular build**

 ## Commands
 - `make init`: installs dev dependencies and configures pre-commit formatting and linting hooks
-  - installs Python modules, you may wish to establish a virtual environment before running this command
-- `make start`: builds and starts API container (http://localhost:8008)
+- `make start`: builds and starts containers.
+API available at http://localhost:8008
+    - does not currently support hot-reloading in combination with >1 worker process.
+API container should be stopped/started to acknowledge code changes
-- `make stop`: stops API container
+- `make stop`: stops all containers
-- `make shell`: establishes a terminal within the API container
+- `make shell-api`: establishes a terminal within the API container
+- `make shell-tsgen`: establishes a terminal within the tsgenerator container
-- `make logs`: tail API container logs
+- `make logs`: tail container logs
 - `make test`: execute API tests in a dedicated container

 ## Debugging